SomeAutDev/DarkSideModeMod/README.md

 Most of the sound effects from the mod are from _No More Heroes_ 2, and 3.
 As such, they belong to Marvelous.
 The exceptions are a vine-boom you can only get by summoning a hidden powerup from the console, and a stock anime slice sound effect for hitting enemies with tiger claws.
 The custom sprites created by the author.
-The code was made entirly by the author (with some help from the ZDoom discord server).
+The code was made entirely by the author (with some help from the ZDoom discord server).

 ## Credits
   Sprites and Programming: SomeAutisticDev